mattcaron/thermostat/README.md

 JavaScript.
 As such, it should be pretty approachable to the novice programmer.

-**Status:** Not started
+**Status:** Done

 1. Hardware selection: Completed, needs schematic.
+1. Enclosure: Done.
+It's slotted for a slide-in cover.
+I plan to make one out of clear acrylic, just a simple score and snap.
-1. Firmware: Not started.
+1. Firmware: Done
-  1. RPi base uses RPiOS + NodeRed + Mosquitto MQTT broker
+   1. RPi base uses RPiOS + NodeRed + some plugins
-  1. Firmware will be a NodeRed program; example will be provided.
+   1. Firmware is a NodeRed program - see `controller/controller.json`.

 #### BOM